Puzzle at a Glance

 What did he say?

-In his review, Gazza tells us that the vessel in questions is one used to hold ashes or even The Ashes.
+In his review, Gazza tells us that the vessel in questions isone used to hold ashes or even The Ashes.

 The Ashes[10] is a cremated cricket stump in a pottery urn now preserved at Lord's [a cricket ground in London, England].
-Victory or defeat in Test matches between England and Australia is referred to as winning, losing, or retaining the Ashes.
+Victory or defeat

-The concept of The Ashes originated in a satirical obituary published in a British newspaper, The Sporting Times, immediately after Australia's 1882 victory at The Oval [a cricket ground in London, England], their first Test win on English soil.
+A Test match[5] is an international cricket or rugby match, typically one of a series, played between teams representing two different countries ⇒ the Test match between Pakistan and the West Indies. hide explanation The concept of The Ashes originated in a satirical obituary published in a British newspaper, The Sporting Times, immediately after Australia's 1882 victory at The Oval [a cricket ground in London, England], their first Test win on English soil.
 The obituary stated that English cricket had died, and the body will be cremated and the ashes taken to Australia.
+The mythical ashes immediately became associated with the 1882–83 series played in Australia, before which the English captain Ivo Bligh had vowed to "regain those ashes".
+The English media therefore dubbed the tour the quest to regain the Ashes. |

 20d Evidence of wit, that might prevent disorder /in/ Asian border region (6)